The EDP Notification Tables have the following format:

 - EDP Table 1

-Table 1 provides a summary view showing the net lending / net borrowing for general government and sub-sectors, the general government debt by instrument, interest payable by general government (reported both with and without interest payments on swaps and FRA), gross fixed capital formation of general government, as well as the GDP of the reference year.
+Table 1 provides a summary view showing the net lending / net borrowing for the general government sector and its sub-sectors, the general government debt by instrument, interest payable by general government gross fixed capital formation of general government, as well as the GDP of the reference year.
+The general government sector (S.13) consists of four subsectors: central government (S.1311), state government (S.1312), local government (S.1313) and social security funds (S.1314)

 - EDP Tables 2